 I am enjoying my role in this new field.
 I am able to apply my knowledge and skill set as an IT consultant while learning a powerful, new tool to add to my repertoire.
 Not only that, but I showed my boss that I am not afraid when it comes to tackling different types of work and stepping up to the plate.

-Know that it is ok to have reservations but don’t let them stop you from continuing to grow.
+Know that it is OK to have reservations but don’t let them stop you from continuing to grow.
 In the world today, it is overwhelming to think about the number of people we have to compete with, especially in IT.
-However, by acting on an individual level and taking personal initiative to grow, we can stay relevant and fulfilled.
+However, by acting on an individual level and taking personal initiative to grow, we stay relevant and fulfilled.